survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 Working with npm is surprisingly simple.
 To get started, you will need to use [npm adduser](https://docs.npmjs.com/cli/adduser) (aliased to `npm login`).
 It allows you to set up an account.
 After this process has completed, it will create *~/.npmrc* and use that data for authentication.
 There's also [npm logout](https://docs.npmjs.com/cli/logout) that will clear the credentials.

 T> When creating a project, `npm init` respects the values set at *~/.npmrc*.
 Hence it may be worth your while to set reasonable defaults there to save some time.
+If you want to limit your package to a specific scope, use `npm init --scope=<scope>`.
+As a result you will get `@<scope>/<package>`.
+This is handy especially for personal packages given the default namespace of npm is so crowded.

 ### Publishing a Package